bcgov/bctw-api/data-collector/doc/ATS.md

 ### Running Cypress
 #### Running in a docker container:
 1. Open a terminal and cd into the data-collector directory
+1. Similar to the API development setup, copy the oc command line tools into the data-collector directory.
+See _DEV_SETUP.md_ for more details.
 1. If a local downloads directory exists, remove it to ensure Docker can grant the correct positions
 1. Build the image
    ```